emilioaristegui/project-3/README.md

 - Which type causes the most pollution?

-- Which segment causes the most pollution? histogram**
+- Which segment causes the most pollution?

 - Regression